rsspp/experiments/README.md

  * shared: Figure 13 showing the importance of flow-awareness with various concurrency models
  * migration: Figure 14 about state migration
  * nat: Figure 15 with the realistic NAT+FW experiment

+#### What if something goes wrong?
+You may append some NPF parameters with the NPF_FLAGS variable such as `make test NPF_FLAGS="--force-retest --show-cmd --show-files"`.
+--force-retest will force the test to be done again, even if NPF has some results in cache. --show-cmd will show commands that are launched on the client and server, and --show-files will show generated file (such as Click configuration).

 ### Other
  * includes: Parameters for experiments